 Note: You must contact Veeva Support to enable this setting.
 This setting only applies to viewable renditions from MS Word™ source files.

 OCR (Optical Character Recognition) extracts and indexes text within scanned image and PDF source files with no editable text.
 Vault then incorporates the text into the viewable rendition to support both text annotations and search within the document viewer.
-OCR offers optimal performance for English text, but does extract Latin characters for other languages as well.

 Please note that this process can only extract typed text.